 THREE-CUT TECHNIQUE TO REMOVE LARGE LIMBS: You can seriously harm the tree (and yourself!) if a big limb is cut carelessly.
 If only one cut is made next to the trunk, the limb will sag before the cut is complete and strip bark off for a distance down the trunk.

 This method, developed by scientists at the USDA Forest Service several years ago, results in less decay development.
-Wound dressings applied to the cut branch or other exposed wood don’t help reduce decay and are not recommended.
+Wound dressings or tar applied to the cut branch or other exposed wood don’t help reduce decay and are not recommended.

 1. First make a cut about 15 inches from the trunk.
 Start from the bottom and cut one-third of the way up through the limb.